devafrica/cpacoin/README.md

 **Note:** If you want to use clang, ensure you set the environment variables `CC` and `CXX`.
 See the ubuntu instructions for an example.

--   `git clone -b master --single-branch https://github.com/devafrica/cpacoin`
+-   `git clone -b development --single-branch https://github.com/devafrica/cpacoin`
 -   `cd cpacoin`
 -   `mkdir build`
 -   `cd build`